Get rich with real estate - I reached financial independence in two years with rentals

-After starting his career at Morgan Stanley, he decided the financial industry wasn’t for him.
+He started out his career at Morgan Stanley, but after several years he decided the financial industry wasn’t for him.

 He stuck with sales though and moved into commercial concrete sales.
 Which hummed along for a little while, but it was far from a calling.
-“It was while I was doing sales for commercial concrete when I decided to commit serious effort towards acquiring rental properties”, he said.
+“It was while I was doing sales for commercial concrete when I decided to commit serious effort towards making money by acquiring rental properties”, he said.

-Evan didn’t start with a massive salary or bankroll.
+Evan didn’t start with a high income salary or bankroll.
 What he had was a vision, that included passive income from a portfolio of tangible income-producing assets.

-After devouring as much education as he could on real estate investing, it was time to roll up his sleeves and find his first income property.
+After devouring as much education as he could on real estate investing, it was time to roll up his sleeves and find his first investment property.

-[Note from Steve: The determination to start from nothing is nothing short of amazing.]
+[Note from Steve: As many people would agree, the determination to start from nothing is nothing short of amazing.]

 Evan’s First Real Estate Deal